Hazelton History, Family Crest & Coats of Arms

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hazelton family name include Hazeltine, Hazelton, Hazletine, Hasleden, Hazleton, Haseltine, Haselton, Hasletine, Haslett, Aseltine and many more.

 Early Notables of the Hazelton family (pre 1700)

-More information is included under the topic Early Hazelton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Hazelton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hazelton family to Ireland

 Some of the Hazelton family moved to Ireland, but this topic is not covered in this excerpt.